Gold, silver higher | WTOP

-The current silver contract on the “NYMEX” closed at $14.12 an ounce — up eight cents.
+The current silver contract on the “NYMEX” closed at $14.22 an ounce — up three cents.

 Copyright © 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.